Skip to main content

 After implementation, test with Google's Rich Results Test or Schema.org's validator.
 These tools will flag errors and missing fields.

-This isn't optional anymore.
 Every local business website should have LocalBusiness schema at minimum.
-The businesses that do this well give AI systems exactly what they need to recommend them accurately.
-The ones that don't are trusting AI to figure it out on their own.
+The businesses that do this well give AI systems cleaner evidence to work with.
+The ones that don't are trusting crawlers to piece the facts together from messy page content.

 Further Reading